carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 * **A** --- Represents the addend used to compute the value of the relocatable field
+* **G** --- Represents the offset into the global offset table at which the relocation entry’s symbol will reside during execution.
+* **GOT** --- Represents the address of the global offset table.
 * **P** --- Represents the place (section offset or address) of the storage unit being relocated (computed using ``r_offset``)
 * **S** --- Represents the value of the symbol whose index resides in the